michaeljmuller/plexstack/README.md

 ★ In the "Media Management" configuration page, click on the root folder link ("/root-folder").
 Wait while Sonarr inspects all the shows, and then click the "Import" button at the bottom of the page.

+Repeat, if necessary, for additional root folders.

 ## Configure the Root Folder in Radarr

 Same as with Sonarr; visit the "Media Management" configuration page at: http://hostname:9993/settings/mediamanagement

 ★ Click the "Add Root Folder" button, select the folder named "root-folder" and click OK.

+Repeat as for additional Plex folders; I also added `bill-movies`.

 ## Import previously-downloaded TV into Radarr